What are Facial Implants?

 How is Facial Implant Surgery Performed?

-The first step in having facial implant surgery is to schedule a consultation with our surgeon.
+The first step in having facial implant surgery is to schedule a FREE consultation with our surgeon.
 You'll be able to go over your concerns, ask questions, and learn more about the procedure and anticipated results.